Release Me (Agnes song): Chart performance

-"Release Me" was released to radio stations and as a digital download in Sweden on 24 November 2008. and entered the Swedish Singles Chart at number sixty based solely on digital downloads and slowly climbed the chart and peaked at number nine.
-The song made its international debut on the Danish Singles Chart on 27 February 2009 at number thirty-nine and has so far peaked at number six and later sold gold with more than 15,000 copies sold.
-It debuted on the Flanders Ultratop 50 chart on 11 April 2009 at number forty-seven and peaked at number seven, in Wallonia the song debuted in the Ultratop 50 chart at number thirty-three and peaked at number six.
+"Release Me" was released to radio stations and as a digital download in Sweden on 24 November 2008. and entered the Swedish Singles Chart at number 60 based solely on digital downloads and slowly climbed the chart and peaked at number 9.
+The song made its international debut on the Danish Singles Chart on 27 February 2009 at number 39 and peaked at number 6.
+It debuted on the Flanders Ultratop 50 chart on 11 April 2009 at number 47 and peaked at number 7, in Wallonia the song debuted in the Ultratop 50 chart at number 33 and peaked at number 6.

-The single was released in the United Kingdom in May 2009 where it became a massive hit for Agnes.
-It debuted and peaked number 3 on the UK Singles Chart and has so far sold over 350 000 units since its release.
-It also peaked within the top 10 in Ireland.
+The single was released in the United Kingdom in May 2009, where it became a massive hit for Agnes.
+It debuted and peaked number 3 on the UK Singles Chart.
+It also peaked within the Top 10 in Ireland.

-During the summer of 2009 "Release me" was able to reach a lot of charts all over Europe; in Norway it entered the chart at thirteen and one week later it peaked at seven.
+During the summer of 2009 "Release Me" was able to reach many charts all over Europe; in Norway it entered the chart at thirteen and one week later it peaked at seven.
 In the Slovakian and Slovenian Singles Chart it peaked at seven and two respectively.
 After a few weeks on the French download charts and music video charts, "Release Me" finally entered the Official French Singles Chart at seven in late July.
-It entered a lot of French charts and became the third most played song on French radio during 2009.
+It entered other French charts and became the third most played song on French radio during 2009.
 The song was also ranked high on a number of airplay charts all over Europe.
-In 2010 the song was translated to Italian and French by the investment banker/art producer Olivier Doria.
+In 2010, the song was translated to Italian and French by the investment banker/art producer Olivier Doria.

-On 27 July "Release Me" entered the first chart outside of Europe, the Australian Dance Chart at eleven, on the overall ARIA Charts it peaked at No. 26.
+On 27 July 2009, "Release Me" entered the first chart outside of Europe, the Australian Dance Chart at eleven, on the overall ARIA Charts it peaked at No. 26.
 It has also entered the US Billboard Hot Dance Club Play Chart at 38, and peaked at one.
 The song was released in 35 countries all over the world.

 After twelve weeks on the Swedish Singles Chart in early 2009, "Release Me" left the chart.
 But on 25 September 2009, the song re-entered at 44 after its appearance in Swedish Idol.
 Radio stations started to play the 2009 single again, and after Agnes's live performance at the final of Swedish Idol it climbed even higher on the charts.
-In January 2010, "Release Me" entered the top five at Swedish iTunes and reached number 11 on the official chart, giving the song a total of 31 weeks over three years (2008–2010) on the Swedish 60 Top Singles Chart.
+In January 2010, "Release Me" reached number 11 on the official chart, giving the song a total of thirty-one weeks over three years (2008–2010) on the Swedish 60 Top Singles Chart.